Best VPN for Ubuntu in 2025: Privacy for Penguins

 PIA doesn’t offer much in the way of extra features, and its pricing reflects this.
 The two-year subscription plan costs $2.69 per month, which puts PIA in the same league as some of our cheapest VPN options.
 The plan comes with a 30-day money-back guarantee and allows you to connect up to 10 simultaneous devices, which is more generous than most VPN services.

-The GUI-based Linux app gives PIA an edge over other VPN services on our list, making it a great service for Ubuntu newbies (PIA has installation instructions on its Linux download page).
+The GUI-based Linux app makes PIA a great service for Ubuntu newbies (there are installation instructions on its Linux download page).
 PIA is very affordable, but you get no advanced VPN features for your money.
 You can read our NordVPN vs PIA comparison guide to see how it compares to one of the best VPNs on the market.

 - Unlimited GB